top of page

 Potential synonyms

-To leave, to head out
+To leave, to exit, to head out

 The first meaning of 'go out' is to leave your house or place where you live, or less commonly a workplace or place where you habitually spend a lot of time.